Call Now 24/7 - Free Consultation! 844-686-5397

 Our Allentown product liability lawyers have successfully pursued claims involving manufacturing defects where equipment components failed to meet design specifications, design defects where equipment lacked necessary safety features, and failure to warn cases where manufacturers didn’t adequately communicate equipment hazards.
 Unlike standard negligence claims, strict liability cases focus solely on proving the equipment was defective and unreasonably dangerous, potentially making it easier for injured employees to recover full compensation for their losses.

-Proving Negligence in Construction Accident Lawsuits
+How Do We Prove Negligence in Construction Accident Lawsuits?

 A construction accident can change your life in an instant, leaving you with serious injury and financial stress.
 Our experienced personal injury lawyers in Allentown work hard to prove negligence in construction accident lawsuits.
 We show how contractors or other parties failed to keep the worksite safe, causing your accident.
 This process helps secure damages from insurance companies for your construction accident injuries, including medical bills and lost wages.
 Our firm has experience handling injury claims, ensuring you get the compensation you deserve.
 If a company’s actions led to your accident, we hold them accountable, fighting for construction workers across the Lehigh Valley.